isomerpages/enterprisesg-cpso/_consumers/02-use-products-safely/c-children-products.md

 ---
 ## Children's product safety tips

-Children and toddlers are especially vulnerable to unsafe products.
-Keep the following product safety tips in mind to safeguard your children.
+Children and toddlers are vulnerable group and requires greater care when using products.
+Keep the following product safety tips in mind to safeguard your children from injuries.

 * [Safety Tips on Baby Slings](/consumers/product-safety-tips/safety-tips-on-baby-slings){:target="_blank"}
 * [Safety Tips on Children Toys](/consumers/product-safety-tips/safety-tips-on-children-toys){:target="_blank"}